INTERVIEW-Highland Capital makes concentrated bet on Argentina debt

 With a year left in office, dwindling foreign currency reserves and holdout investors led by Paul Singer's Elliott Management and Mark Brodsky's Aurelius Capital Management fighting their way to court victories, Argentina has scrambled to avoid paying.

 "She's crying on TV.
 She's tried everything else," Dondero said, referring to Fernandez.
 "She doesn't have any other cards to play.
 All of her countrymen know it and currency crises tend to topple governments more than anything else."
-(Reporting by Daniel Bases, editing by G Crosse and Ken Wills)
+(Reporting by Daniel Bases, editing by G Crosse)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan